Tanot Solutions

 5. Flag sudden increases in the number of backlinks

 A sudden increase in the number of backlinks to a website indicates the use of unethical link building practices like link farming.
+You should also check for a boost in incoming and outgoing links from other websites that could be part of private blog networks.

 You can use an SEO tool like Ahrefs to check for a sudden spike in the number of backlinks or referring domains.
 For example, notice the suspicious jump in the number of referring domains on 1st April 2023 in the screenshot below.

 6. Look for backlinks from suspicious websites